Film Festival Submission Fee Calculator

 (5 × $40) + (10 × $60) + (0 × $80) + $100 = $900.

-What if every festival has a different fee?
-Use averages for each tier, or run the calculator more than once for separate groups of festivals.
-Scenario testing is one of the most practical uses of the tool.
+What if every festival has a different price?
+Use an average fee for each tier or run separate estimates for different groups of festivals.

 Enter the number of festivals in each deadline tier, the fee for each tier, any extra submission-related costs, and an estimated acceptance rate.